-This is a series of open classes, starting on Saturday 6th July running up to 10th Aug (Part 2 will run from 24th Aug – to be confirmed).
+This is a series of open classes, starting on Saturday 28th September running up to 7th Dec.

-These classes are aimed at all levels from recent beginner to intermediate.
-Each class will review and consolidate what you already know, and help you improve your dancing with new figures, movements and walking patterns, while learning more about musicality and how you can use the music to influence your dance.
+These classes are aimed at all levels from recent beginner to intermediate/advanced.
+Each class will review and consolidate what you already know, help you improve your dancing with new figures, walking patterns, and technique, while learning more about musicality and how you can use the music to influence your dance.

-Please note these classes are limited in numbers (max 14 people) due to current venue size, so please book to let me know who’s interested.
-You don’t have to pay until you attend :-).
+Please note these classes are limited in numbers (max 10 people) due to current venue size, so please book to let me know who’s interested.
+You don’t have to pay until you attend.

 If you would like to receive my newsletter to keep up to date with any future events, courses, or classes, please email me with the Subject line marked ‘subscribe’.

 Oh, and if you are short of a Birthday or Christmas present for your partner, who has always wanted to learn the Argentine tango, why not book yourselves on one of the courses/workshops in the remainder of this year (keep a look out for next years events), or maybe even a private lesson? 🙂